Post Summary: The Complete Northern California Road Trip With All The Best Stops

 Below, we’ve created a Northern California Road Trip Map to help you plan out all your stops.
 This is our suggested route, but feel free to modify it to fit your own personal preferences and stops.

 Psst: Download this map of our California road trip to help guide your own itinerary and planning!
-Click the corner of the map and save it on your own app for easy referencing.
+Click on the image to save it on your own Google Maps app for easy referencing!